 Studies involving animals should state the agreement with international ethical principles (e.g., Committee for Research and Ethical Issues of the International Association for the Study of Pain, published in PAIN, 16: 109-110, 1983) and national instructions (Laws 6638 / 79, 9605/98, 24665/34 Decree) governing animal research and bring the number of the opinion approved by the Ethics Committee on Animal Research.

 It is recommended a cover letter with the intention in publish on the Archives of Gastroenterology, highlighting the importance of this publication and research.
 This letter must be written in the “Author’s Cover Letter” field in the online submission.

-6) Structured Abstract (Background, Objective, Methods, Results, and Conclusion) – The papers should be sent in English and Portuguese (200 – 600 words); abbreviations, footnotes and references should be avoided; for foreign authors the translation will be done.
+7) Structured Abstract (Background, Objective, Methods, Results, Conclusion) – The papers should be sent in English and Portuguese (200 – 600 words); abbreviations, footnotes and references should be avoided; for foreign authors the translation will be done.

-10) References – Archives of Gastroenterology adopts the Vancouver format.
+11) References – Archives of Gastroenterology adopts the Vancouver format.
 Complete text in: https://www.nlm.nih.gov/bsd/uniform_requirements.html Cite references in the text using Arabic numerals in the order of appearance, within parentheses.
-Do not arrange the list alphabetically.
 For up to six authors, list all authors.
 For more than six authors, list first six authors followed by “et al.”.

 – Authors names: do not insert staff positions or similar adjectives.
 Include the department and institution where the work was performed.